3kh0/echolog/README.md

 # ECHOLOG
 Advanced IP logger that sends results in a discord webhook you provide, plain HTML, can be hosted on GitHub pages!

+If you do decide to use this, please conside giving me a star!
+It would help out alot!

 ## Features

 - Logs IP (no way!)